SystemFw/blog/content/staging/programs-as-values-draft.md

   ...
 ```

-but obviously that's not enough to write our program: we need to do
+but obviously that's not enough to write our program: we have encoded
+the action of reading a line from stdin, but we still need to do some
-some extra transformations on the line we've read.
+extra transformations on the line we've read.

 So, your first instinct might be to add an elimination form: